-Wrapping with furoshiki, or Japanese cloth wrapping, is an eco-friendly gift wrapping technique and a fun activity for kids to learn!
-Not just for holiday kids activities, but great for diversity and culture studies, too!
-Try this cloth present wrap for any occasion or even as a cloth carrying bag for daily use (like for kids to carry bento boxes or books!).
+DIY cloth wrapping, or wrapping with furoshiki (aka: traditional Japanese cloth wrapping), is an eco-friendly gift wrapping technique and a fun holiday activity for kids to learn!
+Try this cloth present wrap for any occasion or even as a cloth carrying bag or market bag for daily use (like for kids to carry bento boxes or books!).

 What is the Japanese wrapping cloth called?

 The art of Japanese fabric wrapping is called fuoshiki.
-It is traditionally a square-shaped layer of cloth (cotton or silk) that is folded and tied around a gift.
+It is traditionally a square-shaped layer of cloth (organic cotton or Japanese silks) that is folded and tied around a gift.
 The cloth is used instead of paper wrapping paper or gift bags for holidays or special occasions.
 Furoshiki wrapped gifts are perfect for zero waste wrapping and the perfect example of how to reuse gift wrapping.

 A furokshiki fabric wrapping paper is distinct because it can be folded into almost any shape to contain any box size or shape (and even bottles!).